grafana/plugin-tools/docusaurus/docs/how-to-guides/ui-extensions/create-an-extension-point.md

 ### Best practices for rendering components

-- **Make sure your UI controls the behaviour** <br /> Component extensions can render different layouts and can respond to various kind of user interactions.
+- **Make sure your UI controls the behavior** <br /> Component extensions can render different layouts and can respond to various kind of user interactions.
 Make sure that your UI defines clear boundaries for rendering components defined by other plugins.
 - **Share contextual information** <br /> Think about what contextual information could be useful for other plugins and pass this as `props` to the components.

 ### Creating an extension point for components